POETSII/tinsel/README.md

 Released on 12 April 2017 and maintained in the [tinsel-0.2 branch](https://github.com/POETSII/tinsel/tree/tinsel-0.2).
 * [v0.3](https://github.com/POETSII/tinsel/releases/tag/v0.3):
-Released on 11 June 2018.
-Maintained in the
+Released on 11 June 2018 and maintained in the
 [master branch](https://github.com/POETSII/tinsel).

 ## Contents